estuaryoss/katacoda-scenarios/estuary-cicd/step4.md

-Let's supply a config where we upload and download files on/from the remote Agent.
+Let's supply a config where the commands are executed conditionally one-by-one on the server `./main-cli --ip=localhost --port=8080 --token="" --file="config_remote_fail_on_first_err_server.yml" --interval=1 --batch=false`{{execute}}
-The Agent is on this machine we'll demonstrate this feature by using different paths.

-`./main-cli --ip=localhost --port=8080 --token="" --file="config_files_upload_download.yml" --interval=3`{{execute}}

-In background the following steps happened:
--  The cli uploaded the cicd flow cicd_flow.sh.
-It can be any script in any language.
-(Python, Ruby, etc)
--  The Agent ran this flow
--  The Agent streamed back the output/error back to you

-In the flow a file download was executed also.
-You can the file downloaded from the agent:
-`cat os-release.txt`{{execute}}
+The CLI halted the execution after first fail was detected on the server.

+You can edit the file 'config_remote_fail_on_first_err_server.yml' by removing 'invalid_command' and try again.